dequelabs/smashing-workshop/readme.md

 - fix the stats images by marking them up as presentational
     <details><summary>hint</summary> adding `alt=""` is sufficient (but you _can_ go above and beyond and also set `role=presentation`)</details>
+    - write a unit test for this!
 - make the pencil icons "Edit" image's alt text descriptive / unique by following the wireframe's requirement and appending the recipe name to the alt text
+  - write a unit test for this!

 ##### Forms IGT